Category Archives: Perfume Reviews

 Image

 For this review I have been discussing two bottles of vintage Eau De Metal, and also the parfum (pictured), a bit ropey and old now, but still lovely.
 There is not a great deal of difference between the two perfumes; one is just lighter and fresher, the other more long-lasting, as you might expect.
-This Paco Rabanne is still easily found at discounters online, though, if you like the sound of it.
+Ultimately, though, I think I like Eau De Metal best and would recommend it to anyone who goes for this deeply appealing, timeless, feminine sheen, still easily found at discounters online.
 Get vintage if you can.

 Image